SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/QAP/GenericGraph/README.md

 - SimpleUpdatePheromonePolicy: A PheromonePolicy, first evaporate, then add.
   - MaxGlobalBestProportionalAddPolicy: An AddPheromonePolicy that adds pheromone to the edges proportionally to the best historical solution fitness up to a maximum limit.
-  - MaxElitistFitnessProportionalAddPolicy: An AddPheromonePolicy that adds pheromone to the edges proportionally to the N-best current solutions fitnesses up to a maximum limit.
+  - MaxElitistFitnessProportionalAddPheromonePolicy: An AddPheromonePolicy that adds pheromone to the edges proportionally to the
+    N-best current solutions fitnesses up to a maximum limit.
   - MinPercentageEvaporatePheromonePolicy: An EvaporatePheromonePolicy that evaporates a certain percentage of the pheromone on each edge down to a minimum.